yusuke/businessCalendar4J/README.md

 System.out.println("Is it business day? " + cal.isBusinessDay());
 ```

-Test whether specified date is a holiday or business day.
+- Test whether specified date is a holiday or business day

 ```java
 BusinessCalendar cal = ...